 If you go to Indonesia, you can always find an eating place that does rendang literally in any region/ provinces across Indonesia.

-Traditionally, the Padangnese cooked rendang as a signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
+Traditionally, the Padangnese cook rendang as the signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
 Or for celebratory occasions such as weddings, or community events.
-But nowadays, people make rendangs whenever they like.
-Although the dish stays as a special dish for Eid/ lebaran.
+But nowadays, people make rendangs whenever they like as a part of the home food menu.

 Types of rendang

-There are two types of rendang: one with gravy and the other one is without the gravy.
+There are two types of rendang: one with gravy and the other one is without.
 This difference is achieved according to the length of cooking time.

-The longer you cook it, the drier the gravy becomes as it evaporates.
+The longer you cook it, the thicker and drier the gravy becomes as it evaporates.
 And the richer and more intense the flavour you get.

 The one without gravy will turn into very dark brown in colour, almost as black.
-Therefore it is called “rendang hitam” which means black rendang.
+Therefore it is called rendang hitam that means black rendang.
 And this black rendang is the real deal of rendang.

-And rendang with the gravy is like a curry but thicker and luscious.
+And rendang with the gravy is like a curry but thicker and more luscious.